mukul273/Advanced_Java/README.md

 Effect Final: This means that local var can't be modified in the lambda function even though they are
 not declared as final

+### Stream
+Stream is a sequence of objects that support various methods and can be pipelined to produce result
+Stream supports Map-reduce-filter transformation on collection